acg-team/ProPIP/ProPIP.wiki/Compiling/Preparing_system.md

 ## Development tools

-Compiling Castor and its dependencies requires the basic development tools.
+Compiling ProPIP and its dependencies requires the basic development tools.
 Most of the times these tools are already present in the system.

 ### On Ubuntu 14.04/16.04